Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: FLAMINGO Simulations

 \subsection{Galaxy and halo shapes}

-The observed shapes can be modeled as projected ellipses characterized by an ellipticity $\epsilon_0$ and a projected orientation angle $\phi$ with respect to a defined coordinate system.
-Alternatively, the shape can be expressed in terms of the complex number $\epsilon = \epsilon_{\rm 1}+ i \epsilon_2$, which relates to the orientation angle and ellipticity as follows:
+Observed galaxy or halo shapes can be characterized as projected ellipses, described by an ellipticity $\epsilon_0$ and a projected orientation angle $\phi$ with respect to a defined coordinate system.
+Alternatively, the shape can be expressed in terms of the complex number $\epsilon_c = \epsilon_{\rm 1}+ i \epsilon_2$ in a Cartesian basis, which relates to the orientation angle and ellipticity as follows:

-where the ellipticity $\epsilon_0=|\epsilon|$.
+where the ellipticity $\epsilon_0=|\epsilon_c|$.
 In this work, we derive object shapes using the simple, non-iterative inertia tensors provided by the FLAMINGO spherical overdensity aperture processor ({\tt SOAP}) catalogue \citep{2025soap}.
 Specifically, we adopt the unweighted (simple) inertia tensor, which is defined as a two-dimensional matrix: